emacs-eask/cli/docs/content/en/Getting Started/Quick Start.md

 Is this OK? (yes) yes ⏎
 ```

-You should able to see an `Eask` file in your project folder. 🎉🎊
+You should be able to see an `Eask` file in your project folder. 🎉🎊

 ## Step 5: Start the pacakge development

-To checkout your package information, run:
+To check your package information, run:

 ```sh
 $ eask info
 ```

-You should able to see the following information:
+You should be able to see the following information:

 ```
 Running Eask in the development environment